mattyblackout/cs2815-project/README.md

 # CUSTOMER
 1. The customer does not need to declare their status as a customer when they are registering, instead it is preferred if it is just left blank.
 2. There will be a pop-up asking for the table number.
-3. Once inputted, the menu page will appear, showing all the items, as well as the price, description and calorie intake for that dish.
+3. Once entered, the menu page will appear, showing all the items, as well as the price, description and calorie count for that dish.
 4. The customer has the option to choose their dishes and add them to their checkout cart.
 5. The customer can see their items, prices, and quantities in a tab next to the menu.
 They also have the option to delete items.
 6. After pressing "Checkout", a pop-up will appear telling us that "Your items are added to your cart!"